SUI-Components/frontend-pre-commit-rules/README.md

 ----

 # Linter Installation
 This documentation is a step by step guide to add JS, SASS and React linter in **Sublime Text 3**.
 Feel free to use the code editor of your choice.
-Just make sure you can add *Eslint* and *SCSS-Lint* config files.
+Just make sure you can add *Eslint* and *SASS-Lint* config files.

 ### Step 1 - Package Control
 - Make sure you have Package Control installed in your copy of Sublime Text by pressing `cmd + Shift + p` and typing `Package Control: Install Package`.